codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 Run-Time Environment
   Provides components with a standardized interface to run-time functionality, such as inter-component communication, scheduling, timing, and logging.
-The underlying implementation may tailored to a specific application domain or operating system.
+The underlying implementation may be general-purpose or tailored to a specific application domain or operating system.

 Hierarchic Design
   Multiple components can be instantiated and connected together in